|Course Length:||4.5 Years Part-Time|

 - £2,150 per annum for UK and EU students and £6,785 per annum for international students enrolling on the programme in academic year 2019/20;

-- £2,150 per annum for UK and EU students and £6,920 per annum for international students enrolling on the programme in academic year 2020/21 (pending confirmation of arrangements for EU students).
+- £2,150 per annum for UK and EU students and £6,920 per annum for international students enrolling on the programme in academic year 2020/21.

 The University may administer a small inflationary rise in part-time postgraduate tuition fees in subsequent academic years as you progress through the course.